 Wonder Woman has had an uneven success on the small screen.
 Following the hit phenomenon of the campy Batman (1966-8) tv series, that shows producer William Dozier attempted to create a Wonder Woman series in 1967, which would have played everything as comedy, having Diana a mousy woman played by Ellie Wood who was nagged by her mother for not having a boyfriend before secretly turning into Wonder Woman.
 The reportedly awful screen test for the half-hour pilot can be found on YouTube but the pilot never went to series.
 Wonder Woman next appeared as one of the line-up of DC superheroes in the animated tv series Super Friends (1973-8).
 A tv pilot was produced by Warner Brothers Television with the 90-minute Wonder Woman (1974) starring Cathy Lee Crosby, although this was a Wonder Woman divested of her distinctive costume and was not a success.
 Her most successful incarnation came in the ABC tv series The New Original Wonder Woman/Wonder Woman (1975-7) starring Lynda Carter.
 This was surprisingly faithful to the comic-book original and Marstons origin story, even down to retaining the World War II setting.
 For the second and third seasons, the series moved to CBS where the setting was updated to the present-day.

 Subsequent to the Lynda Carter tv series, there have been various attempts to revive Wonder Woman.
 Since the mid-1990s, there was much talk of a Wonder Woman feature film.
 Numerous actresses were touted in the part everyone from Sandra Bullock to Angelina Jolie, Jessica Biel, Megan Fox, Lucy Lawless, Beyonce Knowles, Charisma Carpenter and others, although it was often difficult to tell whether any of these went beyond internet mill rumour and towards anything that approached serious casting considerations.
 (A poll in 2010 by the website Total Sci-Fi arrived at the laughable notion that readers most wanted pop singer Katy Perry to play the role).
 The Wonder Woman property remained in the hands of producer Joel Silver for many years with the most serious stab towards the project being when Joss Whedon was assigned to write/direct the film during the mid-00s, although Whedon eventually departed after an inability to get a handle on the script.
 During this time, Wonder Woman also appeared as a character in the animated tv series Justice League/Justice League Unlimited (2001-6) voiced by Susan Eisenberg.
 She has appeared in all of the DC Universe Original Animated Movies featuring the Justice League, voiced by Eisenberg, Rosario Dawson, Michelle Monaghan and others, and was given her own animated film with the quite reasonable Wonder Woman (2009) where she was voiced by Keri Russell.
 Wonder Woman was also announced as part of the line-up of DC superheroes in the live-action Justice League: Mortal film from George Miller in 2007 and was even cast with Australian model Megan Gale before the project was shelved.
 In 2011, tv producer David Kelley, creator of The Practice (1997-2004), Ally McBeal (1997-2002) and Boston Legal (2004-8) among other shows, announced plans for a new Wonder Woman tv series starring Adrianne Palicki but after making a one-hour pilot this failed to go ahead, while in 2014 Greg Berlanti, the producer behind several successful tv series based on DC properties, Arrow (2012 ), The Flash (2014 ) and Supergirl (2015 ), was developing a tv version known as Amazon but decided not to go ahead.
 Wonder Woman also turns up, played by Leslie Bibb, in the spoof Superhero Speed Dating segment of Movie 43 (2013).
-Also of note is the upcoming Professor Marston and the Wonder Women (2017), a biopic of William Moulton Marston starring Luke Evans.
+Also of note was Professor Marston and the Wonder Women (2017), a biopic of William Moulton Marston starring Luke Evans, released some months later the same year.

 Luckily for DC, they did get it right with Wonder Woman and the film enjoyed almost universal critical and audience acclaim and went on to become the most successful of the DCEU films to date.
 It also has the smarts to do a number of things that Marvel have not.
 While Marvel has made some fifteen films in their Cinematic Universe to date and is still five films away from giving a woman director the helm of one of their films to Anna Boden with Captain Marvel (2019) and only then as co-director DC have smartly done so in only their fourth film.
 In this case to Patty Jenkins who previously made the excellent Monster (2013).
 (It is also worth noting that Jenkins was originally set to be the director of Thor: The Dark World (2013) but ended up being replaced).
 This evens the balance against the accusations made of Marvel that it is only a boys club.
 Not to mention that it is a film that creates a strong identification figure that has clearly had woman audiences in the theatre in droves and celebrating getting equal time.
 It should also be noted that while Marvel seem to have required that the directors of their films essentially be good employees toeing the corporate line and following orders from above remember the debacle over Edgar Wright and Ant-Man (2015) with the only real individual voice coming out of Marvel Studios being James Gunn with Guardians of the Galaxy (2014), DC have given their directors far freer reign.
 Zack Snyder has been given essentially room to interpret the DC properties as he wants, maybe David Ayer less so with studio re-edits being forced on him.
 If Joss Whedon wants to make a Batgirl film, Matt Reeves a noir-styled The Batman, David Ayer Gotham City Sirens, Dwayne Johnson wants to appear in a Black Adam film, and other want to make a Justice League Dark or a Nightwing film, the reasoning has been why not? to see what might result rather than trying to tie this in to a grand pre-planned universe.